1. Overview

 One of the largest blocks to expanding this form of listening attention that we learned in a human setting into other realms is our skepticism and disbelief that such a thing is possible.

-Most of us have no problems just waiting, trusting, ourselves and others as part of the focusing process.
+Most of us have no problems just waiting, trusting, ourselves and others as part of the Focusing process.
 Can we consider doing the same for our planet or its life forms?

-When I think back to when I was introduced to focusing for the first time. it seemed to be very strange stuff, at first glance:
+When I think back to when I was introduced to Focusing for the first time.

--Someone suggeststhat there is an inherent 'body wisdom'.
+- There is an inherent 'body wisdom'.

--And that there is some 'life-forward movement' inside of living beings that 'knows' which way to go, if we only would listen and let it.
+- There is some 'life-forward movement' inside of living beings that 'knows' which way to go, if we only would listen and let it.

--That somehow attending inside, where there might be nothing at first, or only vague sensations, can lead to profound life changes.
+- That somehow attending inside, where there might be nothing at first, or only vague sensations, can lead to profound life changes.

--That a listener does not need to 'do' anything, but be present, and perhaps reflect back.
+- That a listener does not need to 'do' anything, but be present, and perhaps reflect back.

 Yet, this all now seems so very obvious and natural to many of us.
-In fact, many of us base our lives upon these things:
+In fact, many of us now base our lives upon these things:

 I would like to invite us to consider that all of this may apply equally to beginning a healing relationship with non-humans.